olibclarke/coot-trimmings/README.md

 7. Try cylinder refine - center on an atom, and press `a`.
 It will refine `+/- 5` residues around the center, and all segments within `4 Å` of the primary range.
 8. Try quick refine zone - press `A`, then click two atoms to define a range and refine.
 9. Try copy/pasting a ligand - center on a ligand or solvent molecule, and press `C`.
 A status message in the lower bar should indicate that the molecule has been copied.
 Move somewhere else, and press `V`.
 A copy should be pasted and merged into the active molecule.
 You can repeat this operation multiple times.
+10. Try some of the custom coloring modes - try coloring by density fit, ramachandran outliers or clash score.
+If you cycle through the representation modes (`[` and `]`) you will see that there are custom coloring modes for both all atom and CA-only representation.

 ## Custom menu